devTejas/linkedin-clone/docs.md

+# Project Structure
+- services -> for all async activities
+- firebase -> for firebase init files
+-

 Sh'ld not send null post - Empty posts
 Add SignOut button - When user hovers over his image in header - SignOut must be shown!
 User can delete his profile - Create /profile for update, deleting the profiles!